rancher/docs/content/rancher/v2.x/en/monitoring-alerting/v2.0.x-v2.4.x/cluster-alerts/_index.md

     - **Group Wait Time**: How long to wait to buffer alerts of the same group before sending initially, default to 30 seconds.
     - **Group Interval Time**: How long to wait before sending an alert that has been added to a group which contains already fired alerts, default to 30 seconds.
-    - **Repeat Wait Time**: How long to wait before sending an alert that has been added to a group which contains already fired alerts, default to 1 hour.
+    - **Repeat Wait Time**: How long to wait before re-sending a given alert that has already been sent, default to 1 hour.

 {{% /accordion %}}
 {{% accordion id="resource-event" label="Resource Event Alerts" %}}